Back Discover Easter Week in Asturias

 The procession of the Holy Burial on Good Friday, and that of the Soledad on Saturday of Glory, complete the remarkable cast of the Holy Week of Luarca/Ḷḷuarca.

 Easter Week in Lluanco/Luanco is characterised by its great seafaring tradition.
-During the Easter holidays, several religious events and solemn processions take place around the old quarter of the fishing village.
-Of all the processions, one of the most outstanding is the Procession of the Callandinos, held on Good Friday, in which the Virgin is carried in silence from the parish church to the Chapel of the Conception.
+During the Easter holidays, various religious events and solemn processions take place around the old quarter of the fishing village.
+The most important processions are the Procession of the Callandinos, held on Good Friday, in which the Virgin is carried in silence from the parish church to the Chapel of the Conception.
+The other important procession is La Venia, also known as El Encuentro, which closes the Semana de Pasión (Passion Week) in Luanda with the staging of the scene on La Ribera beach.

-Easter Week gastronomy in Luanco is special, and this is due to the Marañuelas Festival which is held during these days.
+The gastronomy of Easter Week in Luanco is special, and this is due to the Marañuelas Festival that is held during these days.

-The capital of Piloña, L'Infiestu, celebrates every year on Maundy Thursday, a representation of the Last Supper of Jesus in the parish church, as well as the Prayer in the Garden of Olives in the main square.
-This event is more and more popular every year, and hundreds of actors take part in it.
+Easter Week in Piloña is notable fortheextensive programme of events that take place in L'Infiestu, the capital of the council.
+On Maundy Thursday there is a re-enactment of the Last Supper of Jesus in the parish church, as well as the Prayer in the Garden of Olives in the main square.
+On Good Friday , meanwhile, there is a living Stations of the Cross, an event that is more and more popular every year, and in which hundreds of actors take part.

 After Passion Week